vmware-archive/arca-android/Arca-Core/Arca-Provider/README.md

 ### DatabaseProvider

 If you are planning on persisting data to a SQLiteDatabase you should extend the DatabaseProvider class.
-The DatabaseProvider will ensure that a SQLiteDatabase gets injected into any SQLiteDatasets before the **query**, **update**, **insert** or **delete** request gets forwarded along.
+The DatabaseProvider will ensure that a SQLiteDatabase gets created and injected into any SQLiteDatasets before the **query**, **update**, **insert** or **delete** request gets forwarded along.
 Your implementation might look something like the following:

 ```java
 public class MyAppContentProvider extends DatabaseProvider {